Kia Tasman review and buyer’s guide

 Tasman does legitimately get to brag about having one of the biggest tray in the dual-cab segment, but that depends on which measurement is most important to you.

-Tasman’s tray is 1512mm long and - both figures of which are better than the Ford Ranger.
-But Tasman’s tray length is 43mm shorter than Triton (second longest at 1555mm), and 58mm shorter than a Hilux dual-cab SR5 at 1570mm.
+Tasman’s tray is 1512mm long, a figures which is better than the Ford Ranger.
+But Tasman’s tray length is also 43mm (2 per cent) shorter than Triton (second longest at 1555mm), and 58mm shorter than a Hilux dual-cab SR5 at 1570mm.
+You have to ask yourself: does that matter, realistically?

 It’s not always length that matters though, because width might be more pertinent.
-Tasman’s tray is 1572mm at its widest point, also better (by 52mm) than a Ranger at 1520mm.
+Tasman’s tray being 1572mm at its widest and 1186mm between the wheelarches.
+This is also better (by 52mm) than a Ranger at 1520mm.
 Is 52mm negligible or precious extra space?

 But what’s perhaps more important here is that the 1186mm between the wheelarches is 31mm (just 3.1 cm) narrower than a Ranger at 1217mm.
 Despite this loss to Ranger, it does still mean that a 1165mm-squared Chep pallet will fit between those arches.